Re-thinking Security Operations in the New Threat Environment–And Why Open XDR is Key to its Success

 RIPPING AND REPLACING?
 THERE’S NO NEED

 An outcome-based security strategy can help you improve security operations efficiency and increase security confidence throughout your business.
-Focusing more on specific risks and outcomes also allows you to make more informed decisions about new security investments — investing in tools that fit your security strategy rather than rushing to purchase the latest ones.
+Focusing more on specific risks and outcomes also allows you to make more informed decisions about new security investments — investing in tools that fit your security operations strategy rather than rushing to purchase the latest ones.

 By no means does adopting an outcomes-based security strategy and creating best-in-class security operations translate to “ripping and replacing” what’s in your current tech stack.
 Once you baseline where you are and map out where you should be, you can start to mature your operations.
 You’ll have a much better handle on which security technologies are working best for you, what else you need, and what you don’t.